Robert Soto: Legacy

-In July 2018, Soto filed a petition with the U.S. Fish and Wildlife Service asking for revision to the current legal guidelines pertaining to the religious use of federally protected bird feathers.
+In July 2018, Soto filed a petition with the U.S. Fish and Wildlife Service asking for revision to the current legal guidelines about the religious use of federally protected bird feathers.
 Per the settlement agreement entered into law in 2016 following McAllen Grace Brethren Church V. Jewell, the petition was published to the government regulations website to solicit public input on the said petition.
 Soto's petition would implement the non-prosecution policy as a formal rule, proposes additional funding for the National Eagle Repository and increase enforcement of laws which criminalize the killing of eagles and other protected bird species.

 In April 2019, in response to Soto's victory in McAllen Grace Brethren Church v.
 Jewell, the Department of the Interior, "published a proposed rule to end the criminalization of eagle feather possession and expand existing protections for federally-recognized Native American tribes to cover members of state-recognized tribes as well".

 The proposed rule would expand the scope of Native Americans who are eligible to Native Americans who do not belong to any tribal nation and approximately 200,000 members of state-recognized tribal nations by recognizing the religious interests of these individuals, Native American churches or Native American religions as "sincere".